113ll3/Ibmclouddocscli/reference/ibmcloud/cf_index.md

 ## cf api
 {: #cf_api}

-Use this command to display or specify the URL of the API endpoint of {{site.data.keyword.Bluemix_notm}}.
+Use this command to display or specify the URL of the API endpoint of {{site.data.keyword.Bluemix}}.

 ```
 cf api [BluemixServerURL] [--skip-ssl-validation] [--unset]